Kylian Hazard: Club career

 After spending one season in the Belgian Second Division, it was announced on 25 June 2014 that Hazard joined Pro League side Zulte Waregem on a two-year contract, with an option to extend the contract for another season.
 In signing for Zulte Waregem, Hazard followed in the footsteps of his older brother Thorgan, who spent two seasons there on loan from Chelsea, and linked up with Jonathan Benteke, whose brother Christian is also a Belgian international.

 Hazard made his professional debut for Zulte Waregem on 7 August 2014, replacing Ibrahima Conté after 69 minutes against Belarusian side Shakhtyor Soligorsk in the third qualifying round of the UEFA Europa League.
 He could not help prevent his team from crashing out in the tournament after a 2–2 draw and a 7–4 loss on aggregate.

 Hazard made his first start for Zulte Waregem on 21 January 2015 against R.S.C.
 Anderlecht in second leg of the Belgian Cup; the match ended in a 4-2 loss.
 He played only 5 games for Zulte Waregem.

 On 27 June 2015, Hazard signed a three-year contract with Hungarian side Újpest.
 Hazard made his debut on 18 July 2015 against Paksi FC which ended in a 0–0 draw.
 On 21 November 2015, Hazard scored his first goal in a 2–1 away victory over Honvéd.

 On 29 August 2017, Hazard joined Premier League side Chelsea, and was put in the club's development squad.
 Despite reports suggesting Hazard had left Chelsea after a year, he agreed a new two-year deal and was sent out on loan to Cercle Brugge on a season-long loan.

 On 5 May 2019, it was announced that Hazard's spell at Cercle Brugge would be made permanent as of 1 July 2019.
 In January 2021, he was demoted to the reserves for disciplinary reasons.

 On 31 January 2022, Hazard was loaned to RWDM until the end of the season, with an option to buy.
 He made his competitive debut for the club on 13 February, coming on as a substitute for Thomas Ephestion in the 79th minute of a 1–0 Belgian First Division B win over Deinze.
-Following the loan, Cercle Brugge terminated his contract and he signed a new two-year contract with RWDM.
+Following the loan, Cercle Brugge terminated his contract and signed a two-year contract with RWDM.

+Hazard helped RWDM achieve promotion to the 2023–24 Belgian Pro League, however, he suffered an ACL tear in the summer of 2023 and was not able to appear for the club in the first half of the season.

+On 1 February 2024, Hazard moved on loan to Beveren.

+On 11 June 2025, Hazard signed a two-year contract with RFC Liège.